AbelMSG89/json-synchronized/docs/troubleshooting.md

 **Solution:**

-1. Use the Command Palette command `JSON Synchronizer: Select Environment File` to browse and select your .env file
+1. Use the Command Palette command `JSON Synchronized: Select Environment File` to browse and select your .env file
 2. Check if the file exists in the expected location
 3. For relative paths, ensure they're relative to the workspace root